 While micro-conversions are important, they do not take into account the bigger picture.
 Thinking otherwise may lead you in a direction that ultimately doesn’t yield the results you expect in practice.

 In the event this happens, you will have wasted hours of your time and will be left with unusable data.
 It may then take you some time to revise your testing strategies and come up with something that will work.

 If small changes provided significant and sustainable gains over the long term, there would be no real need for anyone to conduct any A/B testing.

-Focusing on macro-conversions and testing for small changes after earlier attempts yield results in support of your big changes can help maximize positive outcomes.
+Focusing on macro-conversions can help maximize positive outcomes.
 As such, you should focus on more than just changing and testing the color of a button.

 The Practical Aspects of Conducting A/B Testing

-Hopefully you will have gained a few new insights into how you can carry out your A/B testing campaigns more effectively.
-As long as you learn from your past mistakes and avoid repeating the same ones, your website will get to where it needs to be.
+Hopefully you will gain a few new insights into how you can carry out your A/B testing campaigns more effectively.
+As long as you learn from your past mistakes, your website will get to where it needs to be.

 Want to start testing your site today?
 Right now, JotForm has partnered with Unbounce to help you A/B test your landing pages and web forms.
 They are offering 50% off of Unbounce for the first three months after your free trial.
 Click here to read more about the partnership and get the promo code.